 These risk factors only contribute to the likelihood that an individual may develop the disorder.
 Someone with all the risk factors may never develop a problem, but awareness of risk factors can help in early intervention, as well as BPD online therapy.

 Symptoms Of Borderline Personality Disorder

-Diagnosis should always be completed by a professional, as some of the symptoms of BPD are found in other issues.
-It is best to seek professional evaluation and treatment if you suspect that you or a loved one has any health issue.
+A diagnosis can only be given by a professional.
+Some symptoms of borderline personality disorder are not exclusive to this disorder.
+It is best to seek professional evaluation and mental health services if you suspect that you or a loved one has any health issue.

-BPD is characterized by emotional extremes that can change quickly and a tendency to view events and relationships as good or bad rather than in shades of gray that often are more realistic.
-The thought process of categorizing along extremes results in emotional ups and downs and behaviors that coincide with those highs and lows.
-People with BPD frequently have a fear of abandonment in their relationships, perhaps tied to their perception of extreme ends.
+BPD is characterized by emotional extremes that can change quickly.
+People with BPD tend to view events and relationships as good or bad rather than in the shades of gray in the manner that others may perceive.
+The thought process of extreme categorizing results in emotional ups and downs.
+This emotional turbulence can coincide with behaviors that reflect the highs and lows.
+People with BPD also frequently have a fear of abandonment in their relationships, perhaps tied to their perception of extreme ends.
 This often prompts thoughts and feelings that create behaviors that may ultimately put a strain on those relationships, self-fulfilling that expectation.

 If you or someone you know is dealing with any combination of the symptoms listed here, it is a good idea to seek an appointment with a professional.
 A diagnosis can be helpful as a first step to understanding how a person’s symptoms can be alleviated.
-A trained professional can make the evaluation and provide treatment options that will greatly improve symptom occurrence.
+A trained professional can make the evaluation and provide BPD treatment options that will greatly improve symptom occurrence.
 Your chosen mental health care provider will help you obtain a diagnosis and provide treatment through a range of proven therapies and techniques.

 Diagnosing Borderline Personality Disorder